 For additional details, select a driver above or select a division from the interactive Trefis split for Chipotle at the top of the page.

 Chipotle Mexican Grill is a chain of restaurants operating in the casual dining segment, which specializes in serving Mexican cuisine.
 As of Dec 31, 2021, the company operated 2,918 restaurants, almost all of which are located within the U.S. All the restaurants are company-operated with no franchises.

-Chipotle's menu comprises a Mexican fare with a few things that can be mixed and matched with various sauces and ingredients such as salsa, guacamole, cheese, and lettuce, to make one's dishes.
-The menu primarily consists of Tacos, Burritos, Salads, and Burrito Bowls (Burrito without the Tortilla).
+Chipotle's menu comprises Mexican fare with a few things that can be mixed and matched with various sauces and ingredients such as salsa, guacamole, cheese, and lettuce, to make one's dishes.
+The menu primarily consists of Tacos, Burritos, Salads, and Burrito Bowls (Burritos without the Tortilla).

-Chipotle operates on the "Food with Integrity" principle, wherein it offers naturally raised pork, chicken, and beef.
+Chipotle operates on the "Food with Integrity" principle, offering naturally raised pork, chicken, and beef.
 Naturally raised implies that the animals are raised in open pastures and are fed on a purely vegetarian diet without any added hormones or antibiotics.